George Floyd protests in Nevada: Las Vegas

 On May 29, 2020, approximately 200 to 300 people rallied in the area of Las Vegas Boulevard and Tropicana Avenue.
 Hundreds of protesters gathered on the strip leading to the police arresting 80 people, including two journalists.
 Some protesters threw water bottles and rocks at police.
 12 police officers were injured during the gathering.
 The following day, crowds marched to the Regional Justice Center while a separate crowd grew near the Container Park in Downtown Las Vegas.
 On May 30, 2,000 people gathered in downtown Las Vegas and peacefully protested along Fremont Street.
 However, after 10:00 pm, police sprayed tear gas on protesters and the police lieutenant made reports of vandalism and throwing of Molotov cocktails.
 50 people also looted a pawn shop on Las Vegas Boulevard.
 An unknown number of arrests were made.
 On May 31, more rioting took place as at least 24 businesses in downtown Las Vegas were vandalized and a gas station was looted.
 Police again used tear gas to disperse protesters.

 On June 2, the Las Vegas Metropolitan Police announced investigations into two separate shootings involving officers at the 2800 block of Las Vegas Boulevard South and the federal courthouse.
 On June 3, around 300 protesters engaged in an open and peaceful dialogue with police officers in front of Las Vegas City Hall.

 Mesquite

 On June 4, about 100 people peacefully marched the streets to City Hall to protest the murder of George Floyd.
-Once at City Hall, the protesters took a knee, then lied down on their stomachs while shouting "I can't breathe" for eight minutes and forty-six seconds.
+Once at City Hall, the protesters took a knee, then lay down on their stomachs while shouting "I can't breathe" for eight minutes and forty-six seconds.